engageLively/galyleo-dashboard/README.md

 # el-Dashboard

 The Galyleo Dashboard Studio Project.
-Since most code is (ATM) in lively pages, this is primarily for issue-tracking until the lively/git merge is done.
+Since the new lively, we actually have all the code here!